gekkekoe/esphome-ecodan-hp/asgard/README.md

 ### Connecting to Wi-Fi
 On first boot, the Asgard PCB will broadcast a Wi-Fi Hotspot (e.g., `ecodan-heatpump`).
 Verify that the LED is blue.
 1. Connect to this network with your phone or laptop.
 2. A portal should open automatically.
-If not, go to `192.168.4.1` in your browser.
+If not, go to `http://ecodan-heatpump.local` in your browser.
+The default WiFi password is `configesp`
 3. Select your home Wi-Fi network and enter the password.
 4. The device will save the settings and reboot.